phronmophobic/clong/README.md

 ### Setup

 Parsing header files requires libclang to be available on the `jna.library.path`.
-You can set the `jna.library.path` with by adding the following to an alias:
+You can set the `jna.library.path` by adding the following to an alias:
 ```
 :jvm-opts ["-Djna.library.path=/my/lib/path"]
 ```